arduino/arduino-cloud-cli/README.md

 ### Requirements

-This is all you need to use arduino-cloud-cli for device **provisioning**:
+This is all you need to use arduino-cloud-cli:
  * A client ID and a secret ID, retrievable from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key
- * The folder containing the precompiled provisioning firmwares (`binaries`) needs to be in the same location you run the command from

 ### Additional info